jasongoodwin/learning-akka/ch2/README.md

 CHAPTER2
 ========
+This chapter demonstrates using akka to talk over the network to remote services.
+It extends on the simple examples from chapter 1, and builds a second component to talk to the code we had previously built over the network.

 Inventory
 ---------
-- futures-examples-java - demonstrate working with futures
+- futures-examples-java - demonstrate working with futures (based on ch1 example)
-- futures-examples-scala - demonstrate working with futures
+- futures-examples-scala - demonstrate working with futures (based on ch1 example)
 - akkademy-db-client-java - client that talks to akkademy-db-java
 - akkademy-db-client-scala - client that talks akkademy-db-scala
 - akkademy-db-java - simple remote key value store